Eleanor Krohn Herrmann: Death and legacy

 Herrmann died at home in Cheshire, Connecticut on July 21, 2012.
-She was survived by her husband of forty-three years, Lawrence Herrmann, an attorney and Marine Corps veteran.
+She was survived by her husband of forty-three years, Lawrence Herrmann, a recognized attorney and Marine Corps veteran.
 They had no issue.
 Opened in 2012, the Eleanor Krohn Herrmann Reading Room at the UConn School of Nursing was named in her honor.

 Herrmann's papers are held at the University of Connecticut's Archives and Special Collections, to which she donated them in 1998.